DuPont Show of the Month

-DuPont Show of the Month was a 90-minute television anthology series that aired monthly on CBS from 1957 to 1961.
+DuPont Show of the Month is a 90-minute television anthology series that aired monthly on CBS from 1957 to 1961.
 The DuPont Company also sponsored a weekly half-hour dramatic anthology series hosted by June Allyson, The DuPont Show with June Allyson (1959–61).

 During the Golden Age of Television, DuPont Show of the Month was one of numerous anthology series telecast between 1949 and 1962.
 Superficially, it resembled Playhouse 90 and other anthologies, but DuPont Show of the Month focused less on contemporary dramas and more on adaptations of literary classics, including Oliver Twist, The Prince and the Pauper, Billy Budd, The Prisoner of Zenda, A Tale of Two Cities and The Count of Monte Cristo.

 Directors and writers

 The directors for the series included Sidney Lumet, Ralph Nelson, Alex Segal and Robert Mulligan.

 DuPont Show of the Month was the first anthology series to stage a television dramatization of Thornton Wilder's only novel, The Bridge of San Luis Rey.
 It also presented original dramas, such as The Lincoln Murder Case.
 Dale Wasserman wrote for the show, and it was Wasserman's I, Don Quixote on this series (November 9, 1959) that was eventually developed into Man of La Mancha six years later.
 The plot and much of the dialogue is identical.

 Other writers included Sidney Kingsley and Terence Rattigan.